How do you figure?

 A figcaption

-contains.
+represents.
 The figcaption

-should become the accessible name to the figure
+used to provide the accessible name to the figure

 or aria-labelledby